Methane

 Increased Crop Yields:

 Methane-driven ozone pollution reduces crop productivity, causing estimated losses of 4–16% in staple crops such as wheat, maize, and soybean.
-Reducing methane emissions could prevent annual agricultural losses of 26 million tonnes of crops .
+Rice cultivation can lead to soil compactions, nutirient loss, soil salinization, soil erosion, etc. Therefore, reducing methane emissions could improve soil health and also prevent annual agricultural losses of 26 million tonnes of crops.

-Methane mitigation strategies in livestock, such as improved feed additives and manure management, enhance productivity and reduce feed costs, benefiting farmers and increasing food supply.
+Methane mitigation strategies in livestock, such as manure management, improved feed and targeted feed additives enhance productivity and reduce feed costs per unit yields thus benefiting farmers and increasing food supply.

 Economic & Energy Benefits